emilbra/simple-containers-and-k8s-for-dummies/Containers/Cattle-Not-Pets.md

 "Cattle, not pets" is a commonly used analogy meant to explain architectural patterns in the Cloud.
 Here we are making use of it to explain some of the use case for a container, in contrast to a Virtual Machine.

-Microservice-based architectures commonly uses Containerization, while a monol
+Microservice-based architectures commonly uses Containerization, while a monolitich application is commonly on a Virtual Machine.
+We will not go further into Microservices here, but "Cattle, not pets" is a core idea there.

-## The pet
+## The pet - the Virtual Machine
 ![Pernille](../.attachments/pernille.jpg)

 This is our pet, Pernille.
 She is precious, and we spend a lot of time, effort and money to keep her healthy and happy.